barsoom/review/README.md

 * [x] Calculate gravatar base url server side for simplicity?
 * [x] Add complete markup and behavior from the react prototype
 * [x] Add mark as posted button and websockets to update other clients
-* [ ] Make the enviornment more reliable by making elm-brunch work better.
-Handle any number of files without having to specify any or specify regexes.
 * [ ] Show commits you can review based on who you are
 * [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version
   * [ ] Does re-connect solve if you're offline for 3 seconds while an update is sent out?
 * [ ] Consider if temporary state-sync could be setup so both apps could be used at once for a while

+## Make the tools reliable

+* [ ] Can assets build be fast in CI by using docker to run everything?
+* [ ] Make the enviornment more reliable by making elm-brunch work better.
+Handle any number of files without having to specify any or specify regexes.

 ## Make code review fully featured